 - Be a practicing Roman Catholic and active in a Sacramento Diocese parish for five consecutive years or more.

 - Have demonstrated leadership abilities within the parish and/or community organizations.

 - Be in good physical and mental health.

 - Have sufficient financial and employment stability.

-- Have the positive consent of his wife, acceptance of his children, and a well adjusted family life.
+- For married applicants: have been in a marriage considered by the Church to be valid for at least five years and have the consent of his wife, acceptance of his children, and a well adjusted family life.

-- Be sensitive to the time and needs of his family and be willing to make a commitment of talent and time and have sufficient time for diaconal formation and ministry.
+- Without neglecting the needs of family, be able and willing to make the necessary commitment of talent and time for both formation and ministry.

 - Possess the desire and capacity for growth and continued education to develop skills for ministry.

 - Possess an eagerness for prayer and acceptance of spiritual formation.